What can I find on your site?

 Courts have different requirements as to the format of the pleading paper that must be used, such as the width of the left and right margins, how many numbered lines are included, the font and point size and the vertical border line(s) at the left and right of the page.
 Because of this, LegalPleadingTemplate.com offers many different options for your pleading paper needs.

 How do I know what type of pleading paper I need?

 The type of pleading paper you need depends on where you're going to be filing your pleading.
 To find out what style you should use, visit the web site for the court in which you're planning to file.
 Many counties and court systems have a web page or PDF download called "Rules of Court."
 If you can't find the information, or the Rules of Court don't specify the pleading paper guidelines, try calling the court clerk's office directly.
 Your local law library may also be of help.

-What is the different between the PDF version and the Microsoft Word version of the pleading paper at LegalPleadingTemplate.com?
+What is the difference between the PDF version and the Microsoft Word version of the pleading paper at LegalPleadingTemplate.com?

-The free PDF download is convenient and printable but it is not as flexible as a word processing document and, depending on your version of Adobe Acrobat (or its free reader), you will probably not be able to keyboard upon it (fill it in) and/or save your changes.
+The free PDF download is convenient and printable but it is not as flexible as a word processing document and, depending on your version of PDF reader, you will probably not be able to keyboard upon it (fill it in) and/or save your changes.
 You'll likely need to load your printer or typewriter with the paper and print upon it that way.
 In other words, downloading the PDF version is almost as if you had gone to a specialty office supply store or ordered pleading paper from a vendor, but without having to take the time or leave the comfort of your home or office.

 The Word version, which is also free, is fully customizable.
 Users can easily keyboard directly onto the document as well as adjust the template by adding footers, legal citations and other elements.
 Also, the Word version is set up so that the pleading paper format is continuous: As you reach the end of the first page, a second page will appear (with the same numbers and other formatting), and so on.